Adam Ray

 Adam Ray (born June 16, 1982) is an American comedian, actor, and YouTuber.
 Since 2023, Ray has regularly performed stand-up and improv comedy under the persona of "Dr. Phil", a parody of "Dr. Phil" McGraw.

 Early life

 Ray was raised in Seattle and attended Shorecrest High School.
 He is of Jewish descent.
-He earned a Bachelor of Fine Arts degree from University of Southern California.
+He earned a Bachelor of Fine Arts degree from the University of Southern California.

 Career

 Ray joined the YouTube community as "adamraycomedy" and has 506 thousand subscribers with more than 90 million views.
 His voice has been featured in advertisements for McDonald's, Hyundai, Brooks Brothers, the San Diego Zoo Zebra Exhibit, and Burger King.